Key Visual - Laserhonen

 Laser Honing

 Rising customer expectations and future exhaust and emissions laws place extensive requirements on the oil and fuel consumption of gaseoline and diesel engines.
 The laser honing developed by Gehring has become an international standard.
 For both diesel and gaseoline engines, the laser structuring of the cylinder is currently applied in the range of the upper piston reversal point.
-The combination of laser structuring and honing of cylinder bore surfaces is known as laser honing.

 Principles of laser honing

 The combined honing and laser structuring of cylinder bore surfaces is considered laser honing.
-During this process the engine block first undergoes the conventional rough and intermediate honing step in order to achieve the desired base profile for the laser structuring.
+During this process, the engine block first undergoes the conventional rough and intermediate honing step in order to achieve the desired base profile for the laser structuring.
 Microscopic pockets, the engine-specific laser structure, are created into the cylinder bore surface by means of a laser beam.
 The subsequent final steps, deburring and finish honing, remove the melt protrusions arising from the laser processing to create an extremely fine surface.

 Your benefits